 Over the last several months we have discussed marketing strategies, expanding your internet presence, and promoting your books.
-To help you better prepare for the holidays, we have also discussed taking advantage of Lulu’s weekly discounts to not only restock your inventory for direct sales and
+To help you better prepare for the holidays, we have also discussed taking advantage of Lulu’s weekly discounts to not only restock your inventory for direct sales and events but also as a means to promote your books on your website and social media outlets.

 What if there was another way you could take advantage of these sales to increase your profits?
 A way that doesn’t require you to make a huge upfront investment on inventory, but allows you to take advantage of your author discount in addition to the Lulu discount?